 Medical negligence and medical malpractice cases are highly complex.
 To successfully bring a claim and win compensation you need expert legal advice and the support of an experienced team of specialist lawyers.

 At Gerard Malouf & Partners, we have a proven track record of getting positive outcomes for our clients.
-We currently have more than 800 medical negligence matters either ready to be lodged or awaiting a decision in the courts.
+We have hundreds of medical negligence matters either ready to be lodged or awaiting a decision in the courts.

 Medical negligence and medical malpractice cases vary enormously.
 You should be very wary of anyone promising a particular sum as a payout.
 Damages in the form of financial compensation will always depend on the particular circumstances of your case.